replicatedhq/replicated-docs/docs/enterprise/delete-admin-console.md

      * `APP_SLUG` with the slug for the application that you want to remove.
      * `NAMESPACE` with the name of the namespace where the admin console is installed.

-   * **Remove the reference to the application from the admin console and remove its resources from the cluster**:
+   * Remove the reference to the application from the admin console and remove its resources from the cluster:

       ```
       kubectl kots remove APP_SLUG -n NAMESPACE --undeploy